pythoneda-sandbox/python-dep/README.md

-# sandbox-dep
+# pythoneda-sandbox/python-dep

-A dependency used by rydnr/sandbox
+A dependency used by pythoneda-sandbox/python